-Demand response is the second-most important resource to meet new demand for power in the Seventh Plan.
-Demand response, which is a voluntary and temporary change in consumers' use of electricity when the power system is stressed, is used in the Power Plan to meet fall, winter, and summer peak demands primarily under lowwater and extreme weather conditions.
+Implementing demand response measures is the second-most important action the region needs to take to meet new demands for power, especially new demands that require additional capacity in the system.
+Demand response, which is a voluntary and temporary change in consumers' use of electricity when the power system is stressed, is used in the Power Plan to meet fall, winter, and summer peak demands primarily under low-water and extreme weather conditions.
 The Power Plan has a number of items intended to encourage development of demand-response resources.